Joshua-Zou/vanity-btc/README.md

 ## Security

-As explained above, everything is computed only in your browser.
+As explained above, everything is computed only in your browser or app.
 Nothing ever leaves your machine, or even your browser tab.
 There is no database, no server-side code.
-Everything vanishes when you close your tab.
+Everything vanishes when you close your tab or app.

 **Vanity-BTC cannot and will never store your private key**, and if you don't trust it, you have 3 ways to ensure your key remains private:
 - Once the web page is loaded, you can turn off the internet and continue playing, it will work seamlessly
 - You can also download the latest build of Vanity-BTC  [here](https://github.com/Joshua-Zou/vanity-btc)  and use it on a completely offline computer
 - The code is 100% open source and available on  [Github](https://github.com/Joshua-Zou/vanity-btc).
 You can review it as much as you want before using it
+- You can download the desktop app, and use it offline forever, without needing an internet connection for loading the page or at all!

 ## Performance

 For some reason, the performance of Vanity-BTC can vary a lot from a browser to another.
-Currently, Chrome provides the best results.
+Currently, The Desktop App provides the best results with the most security, but for browsers, chrome comes in at a close second.
 Using Vanity-BTC on your phone or tablet will work, but don't expect to reach the speed of a good old (super) computer.

 ## Compatibility